 Awadh is one of the most famous and sought-after cuisines in India.
 As well as having a very distinctive tasty mixture of spices blended with both its meat and vegetarian dishes.
 It also has a very interesting history for its origins.

-This cuisine is from Awadh, (Oudh), this was a historical region of northern India, which is now considered the north eastern part of Uttar Pradesh.
+This cuisine is from Awadh, (Oudh), this was a historical region of northern India, which is now considered the northeastern part of Uttar Pradesh.
 This was once the home of the Nawabs of Awadh.
-The Nawabs, where the royal family of the region, who had a taste for the finer things such as; the arts, culture and culinary delights.
+The Nawabs were the royal family of the region, who had a taste for the finer things such as; the arts, culture and culinary delights.
 It was in the royal kitchens that the Awadh cuisine was created and perfected, with an inspirational blend of Mughal, Persian and local Indian influences.
 Its recipes are now passed down from generation to generation.

 Inside The Awadh House

-The Awardh House, is actually an old three storey house in Goa that has been converted into the restaurant it is today.
+The Awardh House is actually an old three-storey house in Goa that has been converted into the restaurant it is today.
 With the main restaurant area and the private rooms, each location tells a story.
-As you walk through the venue, you can see various Indo-Persian paintings on all the walls, beautiful chandeliers, interesting fixtures and artefacts that create a rich and aristocratic vintage atmosphere, which is the perfect setting for dinning on royal cuisine.
+As you walk through the venue, you can see various Indo-Persian paintings on all the walls, beautiful chandeliers, interesting fixtures and artefacts that create a rich and aristocratic vintage atmosphere, which is the perfect setting for dining on royal cuisine.

 What I tried on the Awadh House Menu

 Because it was a press taster session during GITM (Goa International Travel Mart 2019) instead of having lots of main courses we were given a variety of little bits to try from their menu, which I will include below with descriptions.
 But, I really don’t think that I could just pick one thing from the menu as my favourite, as all the items in the list below were just as tasty as the next.

 - Tomato Dhaniya Shorba – A tomato and basil soup (Vegetarian)

 - Mixed Pickles and Papad – A Dip and assorted crackers